justinmahar/gumroad-api-tester/README.md

 All v2 endpoints are available for quick selection, or you can manually enter things if you'd like.
 Some parameters are optional—be sure to reference the [API docs](https://app.gumroad.com/api) when in doubt.

-When retrieving products, buy buttons are shown so that you can test product purchases right from within this testing tool.
+When retrieving products, buy links are shown so that you can test product purchases right from within this testing tool.

 Try the `GET: /user` endpoint for a quick test of your access token.